stripe/stripe-go/README.md

 Apex triggers run synchronously, TODO add to notes

-## Creating a new package
+## Finding an existing package

-[Here's the full guide to creating a new package](https://developer.salesforce.com/docs/atlas.en-us.packagingGuide.meta/packagingGuide/uploading_packages.htm).
 Here's how to find the URL of the latest package we have:

 - Login to the packaging org (we have QA & Prod)
 - Setup > Package Manager > Click on package name